bnomei/kirby3-srcset/readme.md

 ## Notice

+- Why the picture element?
+Because having multiple `sources` with different mime types can improve pagespeed.
+For example: This is the only way to use `webp` and have a fallack to `jpg` for browsers that [do not support it](https://caniuse.com/#feat=webp).
 - You will need a Picture Polyfill for [IE11 support](https://caniuse.com/#search=picture).
 This plugin does not provide this.
 - This plugin is only a quick hack until @fabianmichael ports his [awesome imageset plugin](https://github.com/fabianmichael/kirby-imageset) for Kirby 3
 - Javascript library for lazy loading is not included since that should be part of the websites build chain.
-- A `sizes` attribute is not defined since js lib `lazysizes` will create these on-the-fly.
+- A `sizes` attribute is not defined since js lib [lazysizes](https://github.com/aFarkas/lazysizes) will create these on-the-fly based on actual screen size of image.

 ## Usage